 \IEEEPARstart{O}{ver} the past few years, the proliferation of short-form video apps like Instagram and TikTok has resulted in an unprecedented surge in multimedia data, particularly videos.
-Effectively comprehending and analyzing these videos can facilitate more efficient management and offer better services to creators.
-While deep learning has made substantial progress in behavior recognition, most existing methods focus on predetermined categories.
-With the emergence of fresh themes and trends, novel video categories are emerging, rendering previous methods inadequate.
+Effectively comprehending and analyzing these videos can facilitate more efficient management and offer better services to users.
+While deep learning has made substantial progress in action recognition, most existing methods focus on predetermined categories.
+With the emergence of fresh themes and trends, novel video categories are emerging, rendering previous recognition methods inadequate.

 In this scenario, repeatedly training an action recognition model from scratch whenever new video classes emerge is impractical due to the significant computational overhead and laborious nature of the process.
-Additionally, in practice, it may not be feasible to have access to all the old samples.
-One potential solution is to fine-tune the existing model using videos of the new classes.
+Additionally, in practice, it may not be feasible to have access to all the old samples due to safety considerations.
+One potential solution is to fine-tune the existing models using videos of the new classes.
 However, this may lead to the catastrophic forgetting problem, whereby the model achieves excellent performance on the new video classes but experiences a significant drop in performance on the old ones.
 Therefore, it is essential for the recognition model to adapt to the new classes while retaining the critical knowledge learned from past data.